prototypefund/Digital_Bargeld-docs/api-mint.rst

   transfers.
 Always signed using the mint's long-term offline master public key.

-  :status 200: This request should virtually always be successful.
+  :status 200: The mint responds with a `WireSepaResponse`_ object.
+This request should virtually always be successful.
   :status 501: This wire transfer method is not supported by this mint.
-  :Response JSON Object: `WireSepaResponse`_

   **Details:**